AdaPool: Exponential Adaptive Pooling for Information-Retaining Downsampling: Related Work

 \section{Related Work}

 \textbf{Pooling hand-crafted features}.
 Downsampling has been widely used in hand-coded feature extraction.
-In Bag-of-Words (BoW,~\cite{csurka2004visual}), images are represented as a group of local patches that are pooled and then encoded as vectors \cite{wang2010locality}.
+In Bag-of-Words (BoW,~\cite{csurka2004visual}), images are represented as groups of local patches that are pooled and then encoded as vectors \cite{wang2010locality}.
 Based on this approach, Spatial Pyramid Matching (SPM) \cite{lazebnik2006beyond} aims at preserving spatial information.
 Later works extend this approach with linear SPM \cite{yang2009linear} that selects the maximum SIFT features in a spatial region.
 Most of the early works on feature pooling have focused on max-pooling based on the max-like behavior of biological cortex signals \cite{serre2005object}.
 Maximum and average pooling studies in terms of information preservation by Boureau \textit{et al.} \cite{boureau2010theoretical} have suggested that max-pooling produces comparatively more representative results in low feature activation settings.

 \textbf{Pooling in CNNs}.
-With the prevalence of learned feature approaches in various computer vision tasks, pooling methods have also been adapted to kernel-based operations, as shown in early CNN models.
+With the prevalence of learned feature approaches in various computer vision tasks, pooling methods have also been adapted to kernel-based operations.
 In CNNs, pooling has been mainly used to create condensed feature representations to reduce the model's computational requirements, and in turn to enable the creation of deeper architectures \cite{szegedy2015going}.

 More recently, the preservation of relevant features during downsampling has taken a more prominent role.
 Initial approaches include stochastic pooling \cite{zeiler2013stochastic}, which uses a probabilistic weighted sampling of activations within a kernel region.
 Other pooling methods such as mixed pooling are based on a combination of maximum and average pooling, either probabilistically \cite{yu2014mixed} or through a combination of portions from each method \cite{lee2016generalizing}.
 Power Average ($L_{p}$) \cite{gulcehre2014learned} utilizes a learned parameter $p$ to determine the relative importance of average and maximum pooling.
 With $p=1$, sum pooling is used, while $p\rightarrow \infty$ corresponds to max-pooling.